 Practical things to think about in preparation for the day.

-- Ask the hospital about whether free car parking is available for you or anyone bringing you to your appointment.
+- Ask the hospital about whether free car parking is available for you or anyone taking you to your appointment.

 - Your medical records if you have them.